SolidLabResearch/solid-identity-manager/showcase-app/test-cases.md

 ### 12. Displays logged in profile's WebID when available

-- **Description**: Test if the profile's name is displayed when it's returned from the identity provider
+- **Description**: Test if the WebID's name is displayed when it's returned from the identity provider
 - **Test Steps**:
   - Register a profile.
   - Mock the IDP's response to include a profile name.